 Employment downsizing is not a cost-cutting cure-all, nor does it guarantee that short-term savings will exceed long-term costs.
 At the same time, cash flow is the lifeblood of any organisation, and so an alternative solution must be found in difficult times.
 Short-term financial relief from investors or government loans might mean companies suffer fewer layoffs than initially planned.
 Wage cuts or finding efficiencies elsewhere might also be preferable to letting an employee go.

 Business leaders must always be mindful of the short and long-term costs of layoffs.
 Before deciding to downsize, managers should consider the variety of effective alternatives available.
 When downsizing is the best solution, organisations should treat employees humanely and be proactive in addressing the reactions and needs of those who remain.

 In it together

-Layoffs are never ideal and it’s a gruelling process for both management and staff.
+Layoffs are never ideal and it’s a grueling process for both management and staff.
 But history demonstrates that there are some specific things leadership can do to ease the emotional turmoil and stress.
 A mix of common sense, empathy and business etiquette goes a long way.

 One thing that business leaders often forget to pay consideration to during difficult moments is their own wellbeing.
 As the coronavirus pandemic is showing, self-care is essential, so managers should try not to feel personally responsible for redundancies that they have to make.
 At moments of widespread business crisis, it is important to maintain a sense of perspective – your business is not the only one facing challenges.